mahgouba/inventoryMaster-2/replit.md

   - Improved spacing between navigation items from space-y-3 to space-y-4
   - Adjusted active indicator height from h-8 to h-10 for proportional design
   - Removed rounded corners and floating animation for stable fixed design
+- ✅ **COMPLETED: Clean Icon Design** - Removed boxes around navigation icons and made content static per user request:
+  - Removed all background boxes, borders, and shadows from navigation items
+  - Eliminated hover scaling and transform effects for static design
+  - Removed all touch/drag event handlers to make content completely static
+  - Simplified styling to show only icons and labels without decorative containers
+  - Changed active state to use blue color highlight instead of background boxes
+  - Increased spacing between items from space-y-4 to space-y-6 for cleaner appearance
+  - Maintained only color transitions for smooth visual feedback
 - ✅ Migration completed successfully with comprehensive Arabic inventory management system operational and unified visual design

 ### Previous Replit Environment Migration with Bank Page Updates (July 25, 2025)